 2. Daily Evaluations: Clinical evaluations are designed to advance or confirm the student's development of clinical skills, knowledge and behaviors.
 Students will be evaluated by the clinical instructor/preceptor at the end of each clinical day (unless indicated otherwise) using the daily evaluation form in DataArc.
+A daily evaluation is not required for the Guardian Home Health rotation.
 If the student has difficulty with a preceptor completing the necessary requirements, please contact me for assistance.
 If a preceptor does not have access to Data Arc, he/she can complete the evaluation (paper copy of Data Arc daily evaluation form) on the student and print and sign their name.
-A Daily Evaluation is not required for Texas Tech Pulmonary Clinic and Pulmonary Rehab Rotations.
 Students will receive a zero for any missing daily evaluations.
 These scores will be averaged from beginning of semester to end of semester.
-This will represent 7.5% of your clinical performance average.
-The grades are determined by:
+The student will also be evaluated by the DCE (or the DCE will appoint a clinical instructor) at the end of the semester.
+The student will receive 2 grades for daily evaluations which will be averaged together and represent 10% of your clinical performance average.
+This will represent 10% of your clinical performance average.
+This will represent 10% of your clinical performance average.